Harm Reduction

 Needle Distribution

-Needle Distribution is just one piece of NWHU’s Harm Reduction Program.
-The needle distribution program provides counselling and new sterile equipment to people who use drugs in order to decrease the spread of blood-borne infections (HIV, Hepatitis B and C) in our communities, without increasing drug use.
+The Needle Distribution Program provides education and new sterile equipment to people who use drugs to decrease the spread of blood-borne infections (HIV, Hepatitis B and C) in our communities, without increasing drug use.

 Safe Needle Disposal